 - a.
-Leadership and demonstrated excellence in the CW core mission areas of signals intelligence (SIGINT), electronic warfare (EW), and cyber operations are the foundation for successful CW officers.
-The CW Community values officers with deep expertise in the information warfare domain (specifically electromagnetic spectrum and cyberspace) and a proven record in cryptologic tours afloat and ashore.
-Future CW leaders embrace a diverse range of assignments in support of naval and joint operations and have experience across the breadth of CW mission areas to include space or acquisition qualifications. - b.
-CW officers typically develop deep foundational SIGINT and cyber expertise in assignments at NIOCs and staffs aligned with Cryptologic Centers, Cyber Mission Force, and NSA/CSS.
-CW officers gain SIGINT and EW expertise in embedded maritime and expeditionary environments, assigned to surface combatants as ship's company or afloat staff, NAVSPECWAR commands/units, as a Direct Support Officer (aboard surface, subsurface, or airborne platforms), or IAs as an augmentee (Service, national, or joint).
+Leadership and demonstrated excellence in the CW core mission areas of signals intelligence (SIGINT) and electronic warfare (EW) are the foundation for successful CW officers.
+The CW community values officers with deep expertise in the information warfare domain (specifically electromagnetic spectrum, space, and cyberspace) and a proven record in cryptologic tours afloat and ashore.
+Future CW leaders embrace a diverse range of assignments in support of naval and joint operations and have experience across the breadth of CW mission areas to include space or acquisition qualifications.
+With the establishment of the Maritime Cyber Warfare Officer (MCWO)/1880 community in June 2023, most CW cyber effects billets and functionalities within the Cyber Mission Force (CMF) and US Cyber Command (USCC) will transition to the MCWO community by the end of FY25.
+However, CW Officers will continue to support cyberspace operations across the information warfare domain. - b.
+CW officers typically develop deep foundational SIGINT and cyber expertise in assignments at NIOCs and staffs aligned with Cryptologic Centers, Cyber Mission Force, and NSA/CSS. officers gain SIGINT and EW expertise in embedded maritime and expeditionary environments, assigned to surface combatants as ship's company or afloat staff, NAVSPECWAR commands/units, as a Direct Support Officer (aboard surface, subsurface, or airborne platforms), or IAs as an augmentee (Service, national, or joint).
 Experience in SIGINT is denoted by the BI-series AQDs, while EW experience is reflected through the BL-series AQDs.
 CW officers gain cyber expertise under the operational control of U.S. Cyber Command (USCYBERCOM), its naval component command, U.S. Fleet Cyber Command (FLTCYBERCOM), NSA, and joint arena (Joint Forces Headquarters/geographic combatant commands).
 These commands integrate tactically and operationally with fleet and joint forces in planning and executing operations worldwide.

-Cyber experience is documented through the BO-series AQDs.
+Cyber experience is documented through the BO-series AODs.
 Additionally, CW officers make up a significant portion of the Navy's Space Cadre (VS-series AQDs) and can qualify for the Navy's Acquisition Corps (Acquisition series AQDs).
-The CW Community values officers with experience in Space and Acquisition.

-- c.
-The reserve CW Community is a mix of direct commission (largely O-I, but some may receive constructive entry credit up to O-3) level, and affiliation from the Active Component and lateral transfers from other communities (O-2 and O-3).
-Those officers who have laterally transferred to CW should have a successful track record in their previous community to indicate potential to succeed as a CW lieutenant commander. - d.
-Fully qualified reserve CW lieutenant commanders will have: - (1) Earned their CW basic qualification. - (2) Qualified as an IW Officer under the IW Community Qualification Program. - e.
-Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified reserve CW lieutenant commanders will have: - (1) Demonstrated strong operational leadership performance and innovation in a shore and tactical ${\tt CW}$ assignments. - (2) Demonstrated proficiency in more than one CW core mission area (SIGINT, EW, or cyber). - (3) Demonstrated progress toward advanced education (master's degree, post-graduate technical certification, doctorate degree).
+The CW Community values officers with experience in Space and Acquisition. - c.
+The reserve CW community is a mix of direct commission (largely 0-1, but some may receive constructive entry credit up to 0-3) level, and affiliation from the Active Component and lateral transfers from other communities (0-2 and 0-3).
+Those officers who have laterally transferred to CW should have a successful track record in their previous community to indicate potential to succeed as a CW lieutenant commander.

+- d.
+Fully qualified reserve CW lieutenant commanders will have: - (1) Earned their CW basic qualification. - (2) Qualified as an IW Officer under the IW community Qualification Program. - e.
+Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified reserve CW lieutenant commanders will have: - (1) Demonstrated strong operational leadership performance and innovation in ashore and tactical CW assignments. - (2) Demonstrated proficiency in more than one CW core mission area (SIGINT, EW, or cyber). - (3) Demonstrated progress toward a post-graduate education degree (master's degree, post-graduate technical certification, doctorate degree).